carpentries-incubator/python-testing/02-assertions.md

 powerful features than the simple assert keyword.
 An even more powerful sibling of the assertion is the _exception_.
 We'll learn about those in the next lesson.

-> ## Key Points {.keypoints}
->
-> -   Assertions are one line tests embedded in code.
-> -   The `assert` keyword is used to set an assertion.
-> -   Assertions halt execution if the argument is false.
-> -   Assertions do nothing if the argument is true.
-> -   The `nose.tools` package provides more informative assertions.
-> -   Assertions are the building blocks of tests.